 - 'River navigation in medieval England', Journal of Historical Geography, 26 (2000).

 - 'England's Icelandic fishery in the early modern period' in D. J. Starkey et al. (eds.), England's Sea Fisheries: The Commercial Sea Fisheries of England and Wales since 1300 (Chatham Press, 2000).
 An E-Print of this chapter is available on ROSE.

-He has published a number his annotated document transcriptions through the Bristol Repository of Scholarly Eprints (ROSE) for the use of both his students and other researchers.
+I have published a number his annotated document transcriptions through the Bristol Repository of Scholarly Eprints (ROSE) and PURE for the use of both my students and other researchers.
 Examples include: